codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-Good lord, please help me I want to find a
+Good lord, please help me I want to find a job so

 ## Description